-12 Determination of Results
+16 Determination of Results

-- 12.1 The final result of an examination shall be determined at a meeting held after the completion of all elements of the examination at which all examiners are required to be present, but of which the proceedings shall not be invalidated by the absence of an examiner or examiners through illness or other unavoidable cause, in which case the examiner(s) should endeavour to be available for consultation (see paragraph 2.7).
-Normally a minimum of 60 per cent of the membership of a Board of Examiners should be present for valid decisions to be taken. - 12.2 A record shall be kept by the Board of each meeting and particularly of those cases which required special consideration. - 12.3 No persons other than the members and designated administrative staff shall be permitted to attend meetings of any Board of Examiners, except that Assessors may be invited to attend for discussion as required. - 12.4 Members of Boards of Examiners are required to declare to the Chairman of the Board any personal interest in a candidate being assessed. - 12.5 The decision shall be arrived at by a majority vote of those present.
-External Examiners shall be required to confirm the decisions of Boards of Examiners by signing the agreed list of marks and, in doing so, to confirm that the examinations have been conducted fairly and in accordance with the relevant policy and Regulations. - 12.6 If an External Examiner is unable to confirm the decision of a Board of Examiners, the matter will be reported to the Chairman of the appropriate Graduate School Master's Quality Committee.
-The Chairman shall undertake such investigations as are necessary and shall make a report to the committee. - 12.7 The Chairman shall have a casting vote in addition to his/her own vote.
-Administrative officers acting as Chairmen do not have a vote. - 12.8 The Board of Examiners shall not place on any list of successful candidates the name or number of any candidate who has not taken all the tests prescribed under the Regulations for the examination for which he/she has entered and no candidate shall be included in any such list unless he/she has shown a competent knowledge in the examination as a whole.
+- 16.1 The final result of an examination shall be determined at a meeting held after the completion of all elements of the examination at which all examiners are required to be present, but of which the proceedings shall not be invalidated by the absence of an examiner or examiners through illness or other unavoidable cause, in which case the examiner(s) should endeavour to be available for consultation (see paragraph 8.7).
+Normally a minimum of 60 per cent of the membership of a Board of Examiners should be present for valid decisions to be taken. - 16.2 A record shall be kept by the Board of each meeting and particularly of those cases which required special consideration. - 16.3 No persons other than the members and designated administrative staff shall be permitted to attend meetings of any Board of Examiners, except that Assessors may be invited to attend for discussion as required. - 16.4 Members of Boards of Examiners are required to declare to the Chair of the Board any personal interest in a candidate being assessed. - 16.5 The decision shall be arrived at by a majority vote of those present.
+External Examiners shall be required to confirm the decisions of Boards of Examiners and, in doing so, to confirm that the examinations have been conducted fairly and in accordance with the relevant policy and Regulations. - 16.6 If an External Examiner is unable to confirm the decision of a Board of Examiners, the matter will be reported to the Chair of the relevant Faculty Education Committee.
+The Chair shall undertake such investigations as are necessary and shall make a report to the Committee.

+- 16.7 The Chair shall have a casting vote in addition to their own vote.
+Administrative officers acting as Chairs do not have a vote. - 16.8 The Board of Examiners shall not place on any list of successful candidates the name or number of any candidate who has not taken all the tests prescribed under the Regulations for the examination for which they have entered and no candidate shall be included in any such list unless they have shown a competent knowledge in the examination as a whole.
 If the essay/report/dissertation is otherwise adequate but requires minor amendments, and if the candidate satisfies the examiners in all the other parts of the examination, the examiners may require a candidate to make within one month amendments specified by them and approved by them or one of their number nominated by them.

-12.9 Where complete examination is taken in one year
+16.9 Where complete examination is taken in one year

-12.9.1 The Board of Examiners shall determine the result of the examination and shall determine to which candidates, if any, to award a result of merit or distinction.
+- 16.9.1 The Board of Examiners shall determine the result of the examination and shall determine to which candidates, if any, to award a result of merit or distinction.

-- 12.9.2 If a candidate who has been examined in all the elements of the examination for which he/she has entered fails to satisfy the examiners, the examiners may determine that he/she may on re-entry be exempt from one or more of the following:
+- 16.9.2 If a candidate who has been examined in all the elements of the examination for which he/she has entered fails to satisfy the examiners, the examiners may determine that they may on re-entry be exempt from one or more of the following:

 - (a) one or more of the written papers;

 - (b) essay/report/dissertation;

 - (c) assessment of coursework;

 - (d) practical examinations;

 - (e) clinical examinations;

-- (f) oral examination.
+- (f) viva voce examination.